SnootyMonkey/coming-soon/README.md

 You can modify any of the HTML, CSS and images to customize your page.
 Just remember, you need to push any changes to Heroku so your live page will be updated.

 (todo list and explain HTML and CSS)

+(todo list all the significant IDs and classes in the HTML)

 ## It works well, but I want it to make my coffee too